 Malaysia is in its most radical transformation as it battles to achieve Vision 2020.
 The transformation is visible on the political front, the public sector, and among Malaysian business entities.

-Malaysia, strategically located in the heart of South East Asia, offers a cost – competitive location for investors intending to set up offshore operations for the manufacture of advanced technological products for regional and international markets.
-Supported by a market-oriented economy and pro-business Government policies, Malaysia offers investors a dynamic and vibrant business environment with the ideal prerequisites for growth and profits.
-Malaysia’s key strengths include well – developed infrastructure and productive workforce.
+Malaysia, strategically located in the heart of Southeast Asia, offers a cost – competitive location for investors intending to set up offshore operations for the manufacture of advanced technological products for regional and international markets.
+It offers investors a dynamic and vibrant business environment with the ideal prerequisites for growth and profits.
+Malaysia’s key strengths include a well – developed infrastructure and a productive workforce.
 A politically stable country with a well – developed legal system, Malaysia also provides attractive incentives for investors.
+Supported by a market – oriented economy and pro – business Government policies.

 The Guide to Malaysia by MDBC member Leisure Guide Publishing.

 Technological advancement has become an integral part of Malaysia’s growth as an industrialized nation.
 With the help of technology, Malaysia is steadfast in providing for the modern day requirements of investor companies based in the country.
 Malaysia is one of the most technologically developed countries amongst industrializing nations in the ASEAN region.
 The nation’s persistent drive to engage modern technologies proves to be a great advantage to manufacturers in Malaysia.

 Infrastructure in Malaysia is designed to serve the business community; it is one of the best in Asia.
 Telecommunications network served by digital and fiber optic technology, five international airports (all with air – cargo facilities), well – maintained highways, and seven international seaports make Malaysia an ideal springboard to the Asia – Pacific market.